Myrmex/overview/cadmus/dev/frontend/app-setup.md

 },
 ```

+>⚠️ Since Angular 18 you can omit this step.

 (2) in the same file, you will typically have to raise the warning limits for your `budget` size if getting a warning after building.

 ## Add Assets